d3xferno/web3TodoList/README.md

 # Simple Todo List App
-* Users can connect their metamask wallet and get access to their own todo list.<br/>
+* Users can connect their metamask wallet and get access to their own todo list.
-* The Tasks can be edited and removed. <br/>
+* The Tasks can be edited and removed.
+* Deployed in Sepolia Testnet
 * Each transactions cost some amount of ETH(Sepolia).

 ## Technologies used : <br/>